 Looking for a way to enhance your students’ learning?
 Want to reward your school with special educational fun?
 Our assembly programs are loaded with eligible content packed into an amazing large-scale production.

 Programs are available for preschool, elementary, and middle school students.
 You provide the space and we bring the science to you!
+Live assemblies are available for both in-person and virtual programming.

 We tailor each show to the audience’s learning level, so we recommend no more than three consecutive grade levels at a time.